-Mr. Witt is the co-founder of the Asia-Pacific Tax Forum, Eurasia Fiscal Experts’ Seminar, Middle East/North Africa (MENA) Tax Forum, and the Africa Tax Forum that annually bring together hundreds of government officials and legislators with industry representatives, academics, and other experts to propose tax and investment climate reforms.
+Witt is the co-founder of the Asia-Pacific Tax Forum, Eurasia Tax Forum, Middle East/North Africa Tax Forum, and the Africa Tax Dialogue, which annually bring together hundreds of government officials and legislators with industry representatives, academics, and other experts to propose tax and investment climate reforms.

-Prior to assuming the duties as President of ITIC, Mr. Witt was Executive Director of the Tax Foundation, the oldest tax and budget research organization in the United States.
-Prior to joining the Tax Foundation, Mr. Witt was Vice President and Director of Membership with Citizens for a Sound Economy, a 250,000-member Washington-based public interest group.
-He also served as a consultant to President Reagan’s Commission on Privatization.
+Prior to ITIC, Witt was executive director of the Tax Foundation, the oldest tax and budget research organization in the United States.
+Before joining the Tax Foundation, Witt was vice president and director of membership with Citizens for a Sound Economy, a 250,000-member Washington-based public interest group.
+He also served as a consultant to President Ronald Reagan’s Commission on Privatization.

-The Republic of Kazakhstan has recognized Mr. Witt for his contribution to economic development.
-In 1999, he was elected an Honorary Professor of Economics at the Kazakh State Academy of Management.
-In 2011, Kazakhstan President Nursultan Nazarbayevpresented Mr. Witt with the Order of Dostyk (Friendship), the highest honor bestowed to a foreigner.
+The Republic of Kazakhstan recognized Witt for his contribution to economic development.
+In 1999, he was elected an honorary professor of economics at the Kazakh State Academy of Management.
+In 2011, Kazakhstan President Nursultan Nazarbayev presented Witt with the Order of Dostyk (Friendship), the highest honor bestowed to a foreigner.

-Mr. Witt actively contributes to international and local nonprofit organizations.
-He serves as Vice Chairman of the Board of Trustees of the Eurasia Foundation.
-He also serves on the Council Executive Board and is the former District Chairman for the Boy Scouts of America in Washington, DC.
-He is also a Director of the Hermitage Museum Foundation.
+Witt actively contributes to international and local nonprofit organizations.
+He serves on the council executive board and is the former district chairman for the Boy Scouts of America in Washington, DC.
+He is also a director of the Hermitage Museum Foundation.

-Mr. Witt received a BBA (magna cum laude) in public administration and an MBA in finance from Western Michigan University.
+Witt received a B.B.A. (magna cum laude) in public administration and an M.B.A. in finance from Western Michigan University.